cirosantilli/linux-cheat/gcc.md

                 gcc -march=armv7
 Arm v.7, used on mobiles today

-###code optimization
+## optimization

+list possible optimizations for `-O`:

     gcc -Q -O --help=optimizers

-shows optimizations for -O
+the options:

--O0 : no speed optimization.
+- O0 : no speed optimization.
 This is the default
--O : -O1 basic speed optimization
+- O : -O1 basic speed optimization
--O2 : more than O1
+- O2 : more than O1
--O3 : more than O2
+- O3 : more than O2
--Og : optimize for debugging
+- Og : optimize for debugging
--Os : optimize for size
+- Os : optimize for size
--Ofast : optimize for speed more than O3, *even if it breaks standards*
+- Ofast : optimize for speed more than O3, *even if it breaks standards*

+best general code optimization method:

     gcc -O3 a.c -o a.out

-compile with optimization

-###summary
+always use this for production code.

+## summary

 always use this for production code:

     gcc -std=c99 -pedantic-errors -Wall -03 -march=native a.c

-###other
+### other

+do c90 + gcc extensions:

     gcc -std=gnu90

-c90 + gcc extensions

 # c preprocessor